Blacksmoke16/GESI/README.md

 Modified version of Google's https://github.com/googlesamples/apps-script-oauth2 to work with EVE SSO/ESI

-As of now the only endpoint avaliable is for skills.
-Feel free to create issues or mail me in game (Blacksmoke16) with comments/requests etc.
+To request new endpoints/changes/etc create issues or mail me in game (Blacksmoke16).

 ### Setup:
    1. Create a new google sheet or go to the one you want to use the script on.